Kristina01111000/Drws_site/README.md

 - send invoice -> next week
 - call next week, not this week
-- ask him about the site linked in his book -> 4elementyoga.com does not exist
+- ask him about the site linked in his book -> 4elementyoga.com does not exist, link to 4elifestyle instead, growing instead?